LaurentRDC/dissertation/content/graphite.md

 ```{#fig:graphite-static-dispersion .matplotlib file="figures/graphite/static-dispersion.py" caption="Phonon dispersion relation of graphite for in-plane modes LA, TA, and two-fold degenerate modes LO and TO.
 The path in reciprocal space is shown in the center.
 A horizontal dashed line at \SI{25}{\milli\electronvolt} indicates the average energy stored in the phonon modes at room temperature (\SI{300}{\kelvin})."}
 ```

-Kinks in the phonon dispersion -- known as Kohn anomalies [@Kohn1959] -- appear for transverse optical modes at $\vec{\Gamma}$ (mode $E_{2g}$) and $\vec{K}$ (mode $A_1^\prime$).
-Theoretical work by Piscanec *et al* [@Piscanec2004] has shown that the slope of these kinks inform on the strength of the coupling between the electronic system and these specific modes.
-These are hard to see in @fig:graphite-static-dispersion as the amplitude of the drop is rather small (\SI{2}{\milli\electronvolt}).
+An important feature of the phonon dispersion of graphite that is not replicated by the simple calculation of @fig:graphite-static-dispersion are Kohn anomalies [@Kohn1959].
+Kohn anomalies are kinks in the phonon dispersion.
+These kinks have been shown to appear for transverse optical modes at $\vec{\Gamma}$ (mode $E_{2g}$) and $\vec{K}$ (mode $A_1^\prime$) by inelastic x-ray scattering measurements performed by Maultzsch *et al* [@Maultzsch2004].
+Theoretical work by Piscanec *et al* [@Piscanec2004] has linked slope of these kinks to the strength of the coupling between the electronic system and these specific modes.

 The geometric relationship between the electronic structure and the strongly-coupled modes is shown in @fig:graphite-photoexcitation.
 Specifically, it is the Dirac cones that tell us the consequences of photoexcitation with \SI{800}{\nano\meter} light.
 Photons at these energies (\SI{1.55}{\electronvolt}) can only drive vertical (zero-momentum) transitions near the Dirac cones.
 As the electron cloud thermalizes, two classes of momentum-conserving decay pathways involving phonons emerge.
 One such pathway allows for an electron to move across the Dirac cone, emitting an $E_{2g}$ phonon with small wavevector $\vec{k} \sim \vec{0}$.
 Another pathway allows for an electron to hop onto a neighboring Dirac cone, emitting an $A_1^\prime$ phonon with large wavevector $\vec{k} \sim \vec{K}$.
 These pathways are shown diagramatically on @fig:graphite-photoexcitation.

 ```{.matplotlib #fig:graphite-photoexcitation file="figures/graphite/photoexcitation.py" caption="Cut of the electronic dispersion $E(\vec{k})$ along the $\vec{K}$--$\vec{K}$ line (see @fig:graphite-electronic-structure) shows the effects of photoexcitation with \SI{800}{\nano\meter} photons ($\gamma$).
 The momentum-conserving decay path are highlighted and explained in the text."}
 ```

-## The first hundred femtoseconds {#sec:graphite-100-fs}

-Electron scattering measurements are not able to isolate to the dynamics of the electronic system.
-Although UED and UEDS are sensitive to the dynamics of electrons whizzing about in a material, understanding the electronic contribution to measured signals requires some prior knowledge.
-To understand the ultrafast electron diffuse scattering results presented further, it is important to understand the effect of photoexcitation during first \SI{100}{\femto\second}.

-### Initial electron thermalization
+## Previous studies of nonequilibrium dynamics in graphite {#sec:graphite-prev-studies}

+Ultrafast studies of graphite conceptually start with the work by Kampfrath *et al* [@Kampfrath2005].
+The strong coupling between charge carriers and optical phonons $A_1^\prime$ and $E_{2g}$ was demonstrated using time-resolved terahertz spectroscopy by tracking the transient in-plane dielectric function after pumping with short pulses of \SI{1.5}{\electronvolt} photons.
+The authors reveal that by \SI{500}{\femto\second} after photoexcitation, more than 90% of the absorbed pump energy has been transferred to the lattice.

-Time- and angle-resolved photoemission spectroscopy (trARPES) is the definitive technique that allows for the observation of hot carrier dynamics in graphite and graphene.
+The understanding of hot carrier dynamics in graphite lept forward significantly following the development of time- and angle-resolved photoemission spectroscopy (trARPES).

 Early work by Johannsen *et al*[@Johannsen2013] probed graphene photoexcited with \SI{1.5}{\electronvolt} light.
 This experiment showed that for all time-delay after photoexcitation, the energy distribution for electrons near the Dirac cones can be described by Fermi-Dirac statistics.
 This implies that by \SI{60}{\femto\second} after photoexcitation -- the effective time-resolution of the experiment --, the electrons have thermalized.
 The experiment by Stange *et al* [@Stange2015] on graphite is more comparable.
 With a time-resolution of \SI{32}{\femto\second}, it was found that the electronic energy distribution is not well-described by Fermi-Dirac statistics until about \SI{100}{\femto\second}, after which an effective electronic temperature can be defined.

-### Energy flow away to lattice waves

-Ultrafast spectroscopic work on graphite and graphene has a rich history dating back at least 15 years.

-Kohn Anomalies and Electron-Phonon Interactions in Graphite [@Piscanec2004]

-Strongly Coupled Optical Phonons in the Ultrafast Dynamics of the Electronic Energy and Current Relaxation in Graphite [@Kampfrath2005]

 ## Experimental and computational methods